Jaredglass3/Cloud_Invaders/README.md

 ## Credits

-The Cloud Invaderz game was developed by Zach Gamble and Jared Glass.
+The Cloud Invaders game was developed by Zach Gamble and Jared Glass.
 The game was inspired by Space Invaders and was developed using Pygame, a popular game development library for Python.

 ## License